 Writing for Release.
 Student work at the National War College is considered government work.
 Consequently, it is possible that student papers may be subject to the Freedom of Information Act (FOIA) requests.
 Additionally, NDU has a student scholarship preservation and access policy to "support the dissemination of knowledge required for joint education, national security, strategy leadership, and leader development."
-Accordingly, NWC students should be aware that several of their papers - ISRPs, award-winning papers, and independent research papers (e.g., NWC 6901, 6902, Research Fellow, and NDU Scholar papers) - will be archived in the NDU library.
+Accordingly, NWC students should be aware that several of their papers - award-winning papers and independent research papers (e.g., NWC

+6901, 6902, and NDU Scholar papers) - will be archived in the NDU library.
 Papers will be held internally to NDU and available only through NDU library access.
+International Fellows enrolled in Course 6922 in lieu of the GSRP Course will not have their ISRPs archived in the library unless they choose to do so.
 Students may request that their papers be held in a "restricted unclassified" status and therefore only released upon permission of the College.
 See NDU Instruction 5015.02 for details.